PVSSukeerthi/GGH_round2/README.md

 # AI project for combinational depth prediction

 ## Overview
 This project aims to predict the **combinational logic depth** of RTL circuits using machine learning models.
-Instead of running a full synthesis, which is time-consuming, I useed extracted RTL features and ML models to estimate logic depth, enabling faster design iterations.
+Instead of running a full synthesis, which is time-consuming, I used extracted RTL features and ML models to estimate logic depth, enabling faster design iterations.

 ## Methodology